itzzjustmateo/img-error-code/README.md

-# Web Error Images
+# Error Image Pixel Art
-This was made by TechNova © TechNova 2025
+> These error codes were made by © 2025 TechNova